-Lemus’ writing has appeared in BOMB, The Believer, ZYZZYVA, The California Sunday Magazine, and Latina, and has been anthologized in Lengua Fresca: Latino Writers on the Edge (Houghton Mifflin, edited by former Executive Director of the National Book Foundation Harold Augenbraum, and Ilan Stavans), Fifteen Candles: Fifteen Tales of Taffeta, Hairspray, Drunk Uncles and other Quinceañera Stories (HarperCollins, edited by Adriana V. López), and Here She Comes Now: Women in Music Who Have Changed Our Lives (Rare Bird Books, edited by Jeff Gordinier and Marc Weingarten), among other publications.
+Felicia is the author of the novels Trace Elements of Random Tea Parties (Farrar, Straus & Giroux, 2003; Seal Press, 2004) and Like Son (Akashic Books, 2007).
+Her writing has appeared in publications including BOMB, The Believer, ZYZZYVA, The California Sunday Magazine, and Latina Magazine, and has been anthologized in numerous collections, including Lengua Fresca: Latino Writers on the Edge (Houghton Mifflin, co-edited by National Book Foundation former Executive Director Harold Augenbraum), Fifteen Candles: Fifteen Tales of Taffeta, Hairspray, Drunk Uncles and other Quinceañera Stories (HarperCollins), It’s So You: 35 Women Write About Personal Expression Through Fashion & Style (Seal Press), and Here She Comes Now: Women in Music Who Have Changed Our Lives (Rare Bird Books).

-Lemus has been a featured author and speaker at museums, literary spaces and universities, including the National Museum of Mexican Art, the Hammer Museum, The Poetry Project at St. Mark’s Church, The Kitchen, the Brooklyn Central Library, the San Francisco Main Library, the U.S.C.
-Center for Feminist Research, Stanford, Cornell, Yale, and Harvard.
+She has been an invited author and speaker at museums, literary spaces, and universities, including the National Museum of Mexican Art, the UCLA Hammer Museum, KGB Bar, The Kitchen, Pen Center USA, The Poetry Project at St. Mark’s Church, the U.S.C.
+Center for Feminist Research, Bard College, Boricua College, New Mexico State University Las Cruces, Stanford, Cornell, Yale and Harvard.

 Honors for her writing include a Bread Loaf Writers’ Conference Fiction Fellowship (2004), an Astraea Writers’ Fund Honorable Mention in Fiction (2002), Ferro-Grumley Award for LGBT Fiction Finalist (2007), and the Believer Book Award Fiction Longlist (2008).